ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 If we were programming in terms of "things" we'd have to add to our codebase to We think of reflexive graphs as special cases of directed graphs.
 Therefore any operations that are defined for directed graphs specialize to reflexive graphs as a subset.

+This is how we define reflexive graphs in AlebraicJulia.
+In the next chapter we'll see how to put this defintion to use.

 ### Undirected Graphs